U.S. Busts Terror Groups' Crypto Campaigns - CFO

 “Today’s actions deprive Hamas, Al Qaeda and ISIS of millions of dollars they solicited to buy weapons and train terrorists,” said John Demers, the assistant attorney general for the Justice Department’s National Security Division.
 “By raising cryptocurrency on social media, these terrorists tried to bring terrorist financing into the current age.”

-Both Bitcoin and Ether offer anonymity to users, with each transaction referenced in the blockchain ledger by a complex series of numbers and letters.
-According to the government, criminals have also looked for avenues to “make their transactions even more anonymous.”
+Both bitcoin and Ether offer anonymity to users, with each transaction referenced in the blockchain ledger by a complex series of numbers and letters.
+According to the government, criminals have also looked for ways to “make their transactions even more anonymous.”

 But in an affidavit, IRS Special Agent Jonathan Gebhart said analyzing the blockchain “can sometimes lead to the identification of both the owner of an address and any other accounts controlled by the same individual.”